-- 34. Anti-collision devices such as bird flappers must be installed where power lines cross avifaunal corridors (e.g., grasslands, rivers, wetlands, and dams). - 35.
-The footprint of the development and access routes must be limited to the areas required for actual construction works. - 36.
-Construction must only commence once the Protected Area status (Proclaimed Private Nature Reserve: Language Private Nature Reserve) has been changed or de-proclaimed for the directly affected property. - 37.
-An on-going alien vegetation removal programmes as well as the rehabilitation and revegetation of the seasonal wetlands and seasonal stream's buffer zones must be implemented. - 38.
+- 33. Construction must only commence once the Protected Area status (Proclaimed Private Nature Reserve: Language Private Nature Reserve) has been changed or de-proclaimed for the directly affected properties. - 34.
+A walk down as recommended by the terrestrial and avifaunal specialists must be conducted prior construction.
+The outcome of the walkthrough must inform the final layout, and this must be included in the EMPr. - 35.
+The footprint of the development must be limited to the areas required for actual construction works and operational activities. - 36.
+A permit must be obtained from the relevant nature conservation agency for the removal or destruction of protected or endangered plant or animal species. - 37.
+All excavations into bedrock must be monitored by a suitably qualified palaeontologist and a report on the outcomes of the monitoring activities must be submitted to SAHRA on completion of the development of the facility. - 38.
 No exotic plants must be used for rehabilitation purposes.
 Only indigenous plants of the area must be utilised. - 39.
-Should any archaeological sites, artefacts, paleontological fossils, or graves be exposed during construction work, work in the immediate vicinity of the find must be stopped, the South African Heritage Resources Agency (SAHRA) must be informed, and the services of an accredited heritage professional obtained for an assessment of the heritage resources. - 40.
-Hazardous substances must be stored in a bunded and designated area to avoid accidental leakage into the environment. - 41.
-An integrated waste management approach must be implemented that is based on waste minimisation and must incorporate reduction, recycling, re-use and disposal where appropriate.
-Any solid waste must be disposed of at a landfill licensed in terms of Section 20 (b) of the National Environment Management Waste Act, 2008 (Act No.59 of 2008).
+Avifaunal monitoring and recording of bird mortalities must be undertaken during the implementation and operational phase for the first 2 years and then at every five years thereafter.
+This information must be disclosed to the Mpumalanga Tourism and Parks Agency (MTPA) Scientific Services data base. - 40.
+A 5km no turbine exclusion zone around the Martial Eagle nest must be implemented as per the recommendations of the Avifaunal Specialist. - 41.
+Construction must include design measures that allow surface and subsurface movement of water along drainage lines so as not to impede natural surface and subsurface flows.
+Drainage measures must promote the dissipation of storm water run-off. - 42.
+The cemetery at CA003 should be avoided with a 30 m buffer zone and fenced with an access gate for family members. - 43.
+Should any archaeological sites, artefacts, paleontological fossils, or graves be exposed during construction work, work in the immediate vicinity of the find must be stopped, the South African Heritage Resources Agency (SAHRA) must be informed, and the services of an accredited heritage professional obtained for an assessment of the heritage resources. - 44.
+Hazardous substances must be stored in a bunded and designated area to avoid accidental leakage into the environment.

+Department of Forestry, Fisheries and the Environment Environmental Authorisation Reg.
+No. 14/12/16/3/3/2/2135 and must incorporate reduction, recycling, re-use and disposal where appropriate.
+Any solid waste must be disposed of at a landfill licensed in terms of Section 20 (b) of the National Environment Management

+An integrated waste management approach must be implemented that is based on waste minimisation 45.

+Waste Act, 2008 (Act No.59 of 2008).